 Most importantly, your credit score impacts whether you have a low or high APR.
 Someone with a lower credit score pays a higher APR than someone with excellent credit.

 To make this fair, creditors must follow specific rules they set in place for all customers.
-While they can charge customers different rates, it must be within the company’s guidelines.
+While they can charge customers different interest rates, it must be within the company’s guidelines.

 For example, a credit card issuer may charge a 10% APR for customers with a credit score over 700 and a 15% APR for customers with a score below 700.
 Under this set of rules, they could not charge a 10% APR for one customer with a 705 score and 15% APR for a second customer with a score of 703.